 My friend Robyn and I have a pretty good system going.
 She gives me food, and I make something more out of them.
 She gave me sundried tomato tapenade, and I made tapenade bread.
-She gave me white and yellow peaches from her trees, and I made jam.
+She gave me organic peaches from her trees, and I made jam.
 Sweet, delicious jam that I can eat by the spoonful straight from the jar.

 Vanilla-peach preserves are so simple yet so comforting.
 Peaches always remind me of summer… the heavy fruity scent filling the air, the blushing skin and golden flesh, the first tender bite on a sunny day while licking juices off my fingers.
 When I pop open a jar of peach preserves on a dreary winter day, I feel like I’m getting a little whiff of summer.

 Since my mishmash of peaches came from my friend’s backyard, I was working with all different sizes of peaches… from golf balls to baseballs.
 In the end, you want to end up with about 6 cups of finely chopped fruit, so adjust your peach amounts accordingly.
-The white and yellow peaches in this recipe give a fun poppy color to the preserves, but you can use any peaches you have on hand.
+You can also use donut peaches, apricots, nectarines, or any combination thereof.

 Makes 5 half-pints

 4 tablespoons low-sugar pectin (I use Ball Low/No-Sugar Needed Pectin)

 Peel and pit the peaches.
 With a small batch like this one, I use a serrated peeler to remove the skin, but you can also use the blanching method.